A dark room. The only

 emerged from a cabinet while the entranced medium sat

 inside.
-Critics alleged that Cook and Katie King were, in
+Critics alleged that Cook and Katie King were,

 fact, the same person.
-To answer this criticism, Cook was
+To answer this criticism, Cook

 attached to an electrical circuit that would break if she (as

 Katie King) tried to leave the cabinet.
-The circuit was not
+The circuit was

 broken and Katie still appeared.